 In a notable alternative attack method, eSentire observed the distribution of a VBScript file via a BZ2 archive, this time through a link provided on the Discord content delivery network (CDN).
 This method diverges by delivering NjRAT instead of Remcos RAT, showcasing the threat actor’s versatility and adaptability in exploiting various digital platforms to conduct its operations.

-BGJS Virus (.bgjs File) Ransomware
+Hlas Virus (.hlas File) Ransomware

 Further complicating the cybersecurity landscape, eSentire’s investigations reveal that Blind Eagle has utilized crypters developed by individuals known as Roda and Pjoao1578.
 These crypters, sophisticated in their design, play a crucial role in concealing the malware, with one specific crypter by Roda found to be directly linked to the malware and additional malicious payloads used in Blind Eagle’s campaigns.